AdobeDocs/express-add-ons-docs/src/pages/guides/debug/index.md

 <InlineAlert slots="text" variant="info"/>

-See [the Add-on SDK section](../3-WritingCode/add-on-sdk.md) for more details about storing and persisting data with your add-ons.
+See [the Client Storage API](../../references/index.md#client-storage) for more details about storing and persisting data with your add-ons.